 6. Data Centres

-Data centres store groups of servers used to process and distribute data.
+Data centers store groups of servers used to process and distribute data.
 The servers naturally produce heat during operation, and if the heat is not removed, the temperature rises.
 Unfortunately, this can adversely affect the functioning of the servers.
-To prevent this problem, powerful air-cooling systems are usually placed in these data centres, dissipating the heat produced and minimizing maintenance operations.
+To prevent this problem, powerful air-cooling systems are usually placed in these data centers, dissipating the heat produced and minimizing maintenance operations.
 These cooling systems are commonly air-based or liquid-based, depending on exterior conditions.
 Furthermore, new cooling systems are starting to be more environmentally friendly, using seawater as a refrigerant.

 7. Other Industries